m-kareem/coldbox_controller_webgui/README.md

 1. Copy/clone the coldjiglib2 libraries for: https://gitlab.cern.ch/ColdJigDCS/coldjiglib2.git
 2. cd ../
 3. Copy/clone the source code to the server computer
-4. Install Python 3 and pip3 (if they are not already installed)
+4. Install Python 3, pip3 and pipenv (if they are not already installed)
 5. a) In development: Install the dependencies required for the gui to run:
     `pipenv install --dev`